adgeli/How-do-you-Like-them-Apps/Financial_Report.md

 ## Retirement Portfolio

-In the Retirement Portfolio section, the use of an ALPACA API retrieves the historical closing prices for a retirement portfolio; SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF).
+In the Retirement Portfolio section, the use of an ALPACA API retrieves the historical closing prices for the retirement portfolio; SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF).
 Through the use of Monte Carlo simulations, the portfolio's performance is projected over a 30 year time period.
-Based on 500 iterations, the portfolio analysis suggests investment in the selected portfolio will yield a potential profit at the end of the period.
+The analysis suggests investment in the selected portfolio will yield a potential profit at the end of the period.

 The retirement portfolio consists of a 60% stock, "SPY", and 40% bond, "AGG" allocation.